gnu3ra/Scatterbrain-Protocol/README.md

 #### Block Data
 This is a generic data packet.
 Also used for 'tunneled' 3rd party protocols.
 It can be used in response to another packet, usually as a carrier for generic mesh data or system related stuffs.
 Insanely general purpose.
 This packet uses large arbitrary sizes, and will almost always not fit on a single BLE advertise.
+The body can be either text based, or binary.
+The textorbin byte is either set to 1 (text) or 0 (bin)

 ```
 <<header id=1>>(1)
 <sender mac>(6)
 <reciever mac>(6)
+<textorbin>(1)
 <body>(variable)
 ```